brandonwilde/codenames/README.md

 # codenames

 Simulator for the Codenames board game.
+Generate clues to get your team to guess the correct words on the board.